nightwatchjs/nightwatch-docs/guide/running-tests/run-parallel.md

-### Parallel Running
+## Parallel Running

-Nightwatch supports the tests to be run in parallel.
-This can be achieved either via test workers or by running multiple test environments in parallel.
+Nightwatch supports running the tests in parallel in two main ways:
+- via test workers
+- by running multiple test environments in parallel

 #### Via Workers